garrandall/popular-music-data/tracks/if-i-ain-t-got-you-alicia-keys.md

 If I ain't got you, yeah

-If I ain't got you with me, baby, oh, ooh
+If I ain't got you with me, baby, oh, oh
 Said nothing in this whole wide world don't mean a thing If I ain't got you with me, baby